grafana/Grafana-Alloy-for-Beginners/README.md

 #### Instructions

-Take a look at the `loki` components.
+Take a look at the [`loki` components](https://grafana.com/docs/alloy/latest/reference/components/loki/).
 Are there any that seem like they could be useful for this mission?

+Which section would you add this component to and how would you have to change the previous configuration?

 #### Verification

-Navigate to [Dashboards](http://localhost:3000/dashboards) > `Mission 4` and you should see a dashboard with a panel showing the rate of logs with tokens coming from the mythical services as well as the logs themselves.
+Navigate to [Dashboards](http://localhost:3000/dashboards) > `Mission 4` and you should see a dashboard with a panel showing the rate of logs with tokens coming from the mythical services as well as the logs themselves with the secret token redacted.

 **TODO: Add screenshot**